 Notes

 • Potatoes: use gold, red, or fingerling potatoes to ensure a creamy texture when roasted.
+There is no need to peel the potatoes for this recipe.

 • Oil: use a high smoke point oil, can sub with extra virgin olive oil if needed.